jdoleary/Spellmasons/docs/TasksCurrent.md

 - Protect production branch from unintentional pushes

 # To be Triaged
+- fix: tutorial comes up at the same time it asks you to pick a new spell
+- animate bloat
 - Remove "update" code in golems-menu
 - sentry is logging onData 441 : SPELL [object Object] https://sentry.io/organizations/jordan-oleary/issues/3427377869/?project=6306205&query=is%3Aunresolved+%21level%3Awarning&referrer=issue-stream&statsPeriod=14d
 - bug: resume last run breaks (i think due to multiplayer)